Abbeycare Serving Rehab Highnam – Gloucester

 While they can mask the presence of drugs in urine, they do not detoxify your body from the toxic chemicals of drugs and alcohol to help treat addiction.

-- Do all treatment options provide aftercare?
+- Do all treatment options for Highnam provide aftercare?

 No. Not all addiction treatment options provide an aftercare programme.

 However, the aftercare plan is integral in the residential/ inpatient rehab programme of Abbeycare rehab Highnam.

 The aftercare plan facilitates the continuing treatment and recovery of clients outside the rehab clinic and connects the client with outside treatment services and social support for enduring recovery.

 To book addiction treatment near Highnam, call our admissions team direct on 01603 513 091, or request a callback, at a convenient time.